“Christians must transform society by being present in every sphere”

 Protestante Digital · ALCALÁ DE HENARES · 14 OCTOBER 2024 · 20:35 CET

-“Making a difference” was the slogan of the sixth national meeting of Christian Business Leaders (LEC), which for two days brought together around one hundred businesspeople, managers and professionals in Alcalá de Henares (Madrid) to receive training, generate synergies and analyze the challenges faced in the workplace.
+“Making a difference” was the theme of the sixth national meeting of Christian Business Leaders (LEC) of Spain, which for two days brought together around one hundred business people, managers and professionals in Alcalá de Henares (Madrid) to receive training, generate synergies and analyse the challenges faced in the workplace.

-The aim of the meeting was also to get to know each other, and the participants were invited to the regional groups that are already active in theregions of Galicia, Madrid, Catalonia, Valencia, Andalusia and the Canary Islands.
+The aim of the meeting was also to get to know each other.
+Participants were encouraged to join the regional groups that are already active in Galicia, Madrid, Catalonia, Valencia, Andalusia and the Canary Islands.

-Those groups, which meet every month or two months, allow Christian businessmen and professionals to strengthen their relationships and develop the mission of transforming their work environments with the values of the gospel.
+The small groups, which meet every month or two, allow Christian businesspeople to strengthen their relationships and try to apply gospel values to their work environments.

 Contributing to a better society

-Garrofé called for “avoiding simplistic proposals which, because of their simplicity, are false” and for breaking with the “‘short-termist’ models that abound in the current framework of ‘hypermodernity’”.
+Garrofé called for “avoiding simplistic proposals which are false” and for breaking with the “‘short-termist’ models that abound in the current framework of ‘hypermodernity’”.

-“We can transform, but we have to start from a realistic point of view” and “examine how we can propose a model for the reconciliation of the individuals, civil society, companies, social agents and even the state”, he added.
+“We can bring transformation, but we have to start from a realistic point of view”, Garrofé said, and “examine how we can propose a model for the reconciliation of the individuals, civil society, companies, social agents and even the state”, he added.

-Garrofé encouraged participants to understand that “the Christian life is a career, not a collection of moments” and to think about leaving a legacy not only for ourselves, but for future generations.
-“God blesses a job well done: strong in vision, flexible in execution”.
+The experienced entrepreneur encouraged participants to understand that “the Christian life is a race, not a collection of moments”, and to think about leaving a legacy for future generations.
+“God blesses a job well done, that is strong in vision and flexible in execution”.

 He also urged entrepreneurs to “seek strategic alliances in different sectors”, understanding that we can be ”‘transformative agents by identifying those who share our vision”.

-For Garrofé, Christians “must transform by mingling, by being present in every sphere, also in the political or inthe social area”.
+For Garrofé, Christians “must transform by mingling, by being present in every sphere, also in the political or in the social areas”.

-“Let's use the gifts in intelligent and innovative ways”, concluded the Christian manager.
+“Let's use the gifts in intelligent and innovative ways”, he concluded.

 Following God's plan in the midst of difficulty

-The journalist, writer and speakerr Jaime Fernández Garrido was in charge of the two plenary sessions on Saturday.
+The author and speaker Jaime Fernández Garrido was in charge of the two plenary sessions on Saturday.

-In the first one, he explained how comforting others is a key task among Christians, recognizing that what matters most to God “is us as people, not so much what we do”.
+In the first one, he explained how comforting others is a key task among Christians, recognising that what matters most to God “is us as people, not so much what we do”.

-“We must recognize that God's call to live in his kingdom is higher than our career or the work we are doing.
-If God has called you to be an entrepreneur, you have to bring Christ into your environment”, pointed out Fernandez.
+“We must admit that God's call to live in his kingdom is higher than our professional career or the work we are doing.
+If God has called you to be an entrepreneur, you have to bring Christ into that environment”, pointed out Fernández.

-In the second plenay, Fernández shared several lessons drawn from José's life, which also apply to the personal development of anyone, but with a special emphasis on business people.
+In the second plenay, Fernández shared several lessons drawn from Joseph's life (in the biblical book of Genesis), which also apply to the personal development of anyone, but with a special emphasis on business people.

-One of them was that of Business Social Action, a Roman Catholic entity that works in the business world.
-Javier Fernández-Cid claimed the “Christian roots of Europe” and explained how they seek to support each other “because we do not want to be alone”.
+One of them was that of Business Social Action, a Catholic entity that works in the business world.
+Javier Fernández-Cid underlined the “Christian roots of Europe” and explained how his group seeks to support others, “because we do not want to be alone in this task”.

-Alberto Matíes shared his experience as a pastor and businessman, emphasising that ‘it is compatible to have a business with a mission, because the problem is the love of money, not the money’.
+Furthermore, businessman and evangelical pastor Alberto Matíes shared his own experience, emphasising that "it is compatible to have a business with a mission, because the problem is the love of money, not the money".

 Matíes encouraged participants to be faithful stewards.
 “I want my business to reflect Christ”, he said.